-- 18 The ENE shall terminate upon the earliest of: - (a) the occurrence of the events in Rule E4; - (b) the service by one party to the ENE on the others and on the evaluator of a notice of withdrawal from the ENE; - (c) withdrawal of the evaluator from the ENE; or - (d) provision of the evaluation to the parties. - 19 Upon termination any party which wishes to refer the dispute to the next stage of the determination procedure (in accordance with the Procedure Agreement) shall notify the Secretary of the termination and its intention to refer.
+- 18 The ENE shall terminate upon the earliest of: - (a) the occurrence of the events in Rule E4: - the service by one party to the ENE on the others and on the evaluator of a notice of withdrawal from the ENE; - (c) withdrawal of the evaluator from the ENE: or - (d) provision of the evaluation to the parties. - 19 Upon termination any party which wishes to refer the dispute to the next stage of the determination procedure (in accordance with the Procedure Agreement) shall notify the Secretary of the termination and its intention to refer.
 Any such notification shall be copied to all Dispute Parties.
 If no party notifies the Secretary of its intention to refer the matter to another dispute resolution process (unless such other process has already been commenced) within 28 days of termination, the claim shall be deemed to have been withdrawn.

-None of the Allocation Chair, the Secretary or any evaluator shall be liable to any party for any act or omission (including negligence) in connection with any ENE under these Rules unless the act or omission is shown to have been in bad faith.
+20 None of the Allocation Chair, the Secretary or any evaluator shall be liable to any party for any act or omission (including negligence) in connection with any ENE under these Rules unless the act or omission is shown to have been in bad faith.

 21 ENEs shall take place in such location as the parties agree (or in default of agreement at such place as the evaluator specifies being appropriate for all parties and himself).
-Unless otherwise agreed by the parties, evaluations shall be subject to English law, except where the Underlying Contract has arisen confers permission to use railway assets situated entirely in Scotland or the Underlying Contract in question is governed by Scottish law, in which case the ENE shall be subject to Scottish law.
-For the purposes of this Rule E21, where a single Underlying Contract confers permission to use track in both Scotland and England, the railway assets in question shall be treated as being situated partly in Scotland and partly in England.
+Unless otherwise agreed by the parties, evaluations shall be subject to English law.